Quote from the company bio:

 Holland America had been looking for awhile for a captain who knew the company inside out, who could teach and was senior enough to deal with the management of each ship in a positive way, and who would be able to create a program which would support the Deck Teams on board the ships.
 From my side I saw it and an opportunity to start handing over the experience I had gained with the HAL since 1981.

-As a result I hopped from ship to ship on a three week rotation and see the whole fleet in the course of two years.
+As a result I hopped from ship to ship on a three week rotation and saw the whole fleet in the course of two years.
 It was really great fun to do and who would not enjoy the idea that while you serve the company you love , you are handing over your knowledge and expertise to the future generations at the same time?
 And I even got paid for it…………..

 In 2018 the function of Travelling Master was renamed in Fleet Master.
 Then also the intention arose that the program would be extended to Seabourn Cruise Lines which is a subsidiary of Holland America Line as far as Marine Operations is concerned.
-That all lasted until Covid hit in April 2020. (see the daily blog for those dates)
+That all lasted until Covid hit in April 2020.
+(See the daily blog for those dates)

 Books published: